-You’ll go through the rest of the setup process, like enabling Face ID, and then your phone will be ready to go, set up just like your old iPhone.
+You’ll go through the rest of the setup process, like enabling Face ID and setting up Apple Pay, and then your phone will be ready to go, set up just like your old iPhone.
 It’ll even prompt you to update your old iPhone’s backup if it hasn’t been backed up in a while.

 After you finish setting up your phone this way, you’ll want to give it a little while to re-download all your apps.
 Initially, your phone will show placeholders for your apps, all arranged and stuffed into folders exactly as on your old iPhone.
 But your new phone has to actually re-download apps, because every time you download an app from the App Store, your phone actually grabs a unique version specifically optimized for that iPhone model.
 But your user data and settings get transferred over, and that’s the important part.